JosephHewitt/wardriver_rev3/README.md

-# Portable Wardriver Rev3
+# wardriver.uk Rev3

 ## Introduction

-This repository is for the 3rd revision of the Portable Wardriver created by [Joseph Hewitt](https://twitter.com/jhewitt_net).
-The Portable Wardriver scans for nearby WiFi networks and Bluetooth devices and logs information about them to a CSV file which can be uploaded to [Wigle.net](https://wigle.net).
+This repository is for the 3rd revision of the wardriver.uk created by [Joseph Hewitt](https://twitter.com/jhewitt_net).
+The wardriver.uk scans for nearby WiFi networks and Bluetooth devices and logs information about them to a CSV file which can be uploaded to [Wigle.net](https://wigle.net).
 A fully assembled Wardriver features 2 ESP32 modules, GPS, a SIM800L GSM module, an i2c LCD, a DS18B20 temperature sensor, and an SPI micro SD card reader/writer.

 The main code is split up into 2 separate files (A and B) for the 2 different ESP32 boards within the Wardriver.